seventyfourfm/virus_analyzer/README.md

 ## Why I made this

-bored + intresting project
+bored + interesting project

 ## Getting it running

 You need Python installed.
-Then:

-Open CMD and:
+Then open CMD:

 ```bash
 # Go to your desktop (or wherever you work from)